CatChenal/CatChenal.github.io/_posts/2018-11-28-From_API_design_to_Richard_Hamming.md

 A a transcript from a similar lecture from 1986 is [here](https://cs.uwaterloo.ca/~brecht/courses/854/readings/you-and-your-research-hamming.pdf).

-There is another lecture by Hamming ["Mathematics" (May 18, 1995)] (https://www.youtube.com/watch?v=Km9_rBUGYYk):
+There is another lecture by Hamming ["Mathematics" (May 18, 1995)](https://www.youtube.com/watch?v=Km9_rBUGYYk):
 >"Mathematics is the language of clear thinking."

-That was a rabbit hole full of carots, methinks!
+That was a rabbit hole full of carrots, methinks!